DaymareOn/SSE-Ghidra-Tutorial/README.md

 We will work on this one.

 In this version of the tutorial, we'll focus on using the 1.5.97 version of the skyrim executable.

+At the time of this writing, I'm using Steamless v3.0.0.12.

+### Create your Ghidra project

+File -> New project -> Non-Shared project -> next.
+For your Project directory, choose as you wish; I have set mine as C:\Games\Ghidra\SE 1.5.97
+and my project name as "SE1597".

+My steamlessed executable is renamed SkyrimSE1597Steamlessed.exe and put into C:\Games\Ghidra\
+That way, if I want to recreate another project based on it, I know exactly where it is and which executable it is.

 ## Notes